Marmik198/Band-Website/README.md

 # Band-Website

-A basic band website template made with float
+A basic band website template made with float for practice purpose.